Doshi Men’s Belt Sizing Guide – Accurate Sizing Made Simple

 If you don't have a measuring tape, you can download and print our our printable measuring tape here.

-We encourage you to measure your waist because most pants manufacturers use "vanity sizing."
+We encourage you to measure your current belt because most pants manufacturers use "vanity sizing."
 This means the labeled sizes often don't match the actual measurements, as the waistbands are typically a bit larger than advertised.

-Measuring your current belt or waist (where you wear your pants) is the most accurate way to ensure you choose the right belt size!
+Measuring your current belt is the most accurate way to ensure you choose the right belt size!

 How to Measure Your Belt Size (The Doshi Way)